Skip to content

 Symbol File Upload

-ft-plugin version needs 1.3.0 and above to support the latest symbol file upload rules, supports productFlavor multi-version management, plugin will execute symbol file upload after gradle task assembleRelease, detailed configuration can refer to SDK Demo
+ft-plugin version needs 1.3.0+ to support the latest symbol file upload rules.
+Supports productFlavor multi-version differentiated management.
+The plugin will execute the symbol file upload after gradle task assembleRelease.
+For detailed configuration, refer to SDK Demo

 FTExt {